 Another benefit of an advance on inheritance is the fact that you do not need to have a great credit history or even good credit now to qualify.
 A person with bad credit may still be eligible for a probate cash advance.
 Qualification and rates don’t depend on your employment or income or any other factor about you other than your inheritance.
-Perhaps the most important benefit of a cash advance against your inheritance is that the advance is non-recourse.
+Perhaps the most important benefit of a cash advance based on your inheritance is that the advance is non-recourse.
 This means that you are not responsible for paying the finance company.
 If something happens to the estate and no money is left to pay the cash advance, the company loses out instead of you.
 If it is delayed for years, they must wait to receive payment.
 The finance company cannot come after you for the money.
 Once they receive payment directly from the estate, any amount left over will be distributed to you as stated in the will or by the court.
 Most cash advance companies are able to provide nationwide funding even if you live in another state.
 They may be licensed in New York or Rhode Island while the estate is in North Dakota and the heir is in South Dakota or North Carolina.
 However, the process of getting your money is just as quick and simple as if you lived in NY as well.

 Cost of a Cash Advance